Best practices for selecting and ordering Workflows when creating Table Reports

-When creating a Table Report, the order in which you select Workflows will impact the data that is available in Table Reports.
+When creating a Table Report, the order in which you select Workflows will impact the data that can be displayed in the Table Report.

 Workflow Structure Data Implications

 The structure of Table Reports is important because this structure determines the number of Records displayed in the Table Report.
 The number of Records displayed depend on the Workflows selected as the Primary and Secondary Workflows.